Greenplan support policy

 DesignBuilder provides a powerful interface to the EnergyPlus building analysis tool, which allows users to design and analyse all aspects of a building including energy consumption, daylighting, HVAC, airflow and thermal comfort.
 Navigating through the interface and translating the occasional error codes could be daunting at times.
 Here we try to answer most of the common questions relating to the DesignBuilder interface.

-Where can I find information regarding technical issues of DesignBuilder?
+Where can I find information regarding technical issues in DesignBuilder?

-For a list of the most common found issues in DesignBuilder, please consult the Knowledgebase page on the DesignBuilder UK website.
+For a list of the most commonly found issues in DesignBuilder, please consult the Knowledgebase page on the DesignBuilder UK website.

-- What is the difference between the a network licence and module seats?
+- What is the difference between a network licence and "single-user" packages?

-A network (site) licence is installed on a single computer, usually a server, in an organization and manages the licence seats for each module.
-The module seats are the number of seats or persons that can use that module simultaneously, each on their own computer.
+A network licence (site licence + module seat licences) has the site licence installed on a single server in the organisation, which manages the licence seats for each module.
+Seats of a module refers to the number of persons that can use that module simultaneously, each on their own computer.

-- How do I move an existing DesignBuilder licence from an old to a new computer?
+- How do I move an existing DesignBuilder single-user licence from an old to a new computer?

 First you need to deactivate your licence from the current computer before you uninstall the software.
 After you have completed this step, you can install DesignBuilder on the new computer and reactivate the licence.

-How do I deactivate my licence in version 4?
+How do I deactivate my licence in version 4, 5, 6 or 7?

-Note: Remote licence deactivation is not available for DesignBuilder v.4!
+Note: Remote licence deactivation is not available after DesignBuilder Version 3!

-DesignBuilder v.4 licence deactivation can only be executed from within DesignBuilder’s License Manager dialog (Help->License) by selecting the activation code to be deactivated on the ‘Activation Code’ tab and pressing the ‘Deactivate’ button.
+DesignBuilder V.4/5/6/7 licence deactivation can only be executed from within DesignBuilder’s License Manager dialog (Help->License) by selecting the activation code to be deactivated on the ‘Activation Code’ tab and pressing the ‘Deactivate’ button.

 If the code is not displayed, then the ‘Reset’ button should be used instead.
 An internet connection is required during the deactivation and activation process.